Anosov Properties of a Symplectic Map with Time-Reversal Symmetry: Proof of Anosov diffeomorphism

-We will prove that the map $\widetilde{T}_{\varepsilon, \Delta \tau}$ is an Anosov diffeomorphism for $\varepsilon< 0, \frac{2}{\pi(\Delta \tau)^2}<\varepsilon$.
-This proof is based on the idea used in \cite{Zaslavsky2}.
-To prove this, all the conditions \textit{(I)}, \textit{(II)} and \textit{(III)} in Definition \ref{Def: Anosov diffeomorphism} should be satisfied.
-To do so, we first introduce definitions of cones $L^+$ and $L^-$ and, then we have to show the following Lemmas.
+The proof that the map $\widetilde{T}_{\varepsilon, \Delta \tau}$ is an Anosov diffeomorphism for $\varepsilon< 0, \frac{2}{\pi(\Delta \tau)^2}<\varepsilon$ is based on the concept presented in \cite{zaslavsky1985chaos}.
+While the Jacobians for Arnold's cat map \cite{arnold1968ergodic,ermann2012arnold} and multi-baker's map \cite{tasaki1995fick} remain constant, the Jacobians for our map vary at different points, and the aforementioned maps are extremely ideal compared with our maps.
+Compared with Arnold's cat and multi-baker's maps, our maps are more complex and challenging to establish as Anosov diffeomorphisms.
+To establish this, the conditions \textit{(I)}, \textit{(II)}, and \textit{(III)} in Definition \ref{Def: Anosov diffeomorphism} should be satisfied.
+To validate the fulfilment of these conditions, we first define the cones $L^+$ and $L^-$, followed by the presentation of the following Lemmas: